charliepearse0000/leave-request-system/README.md

 ### Backend configuration

-The backend API configuration is already set up in `DONT EDIT ANYTHING IN HERE (API)/.env`.
+The backend API configuration is already set up in `API/.env`.
 If you need to modify it:

 ```bash
 # Server Configuration